 A scooter must always be set up correctly in accordance with your child’s height.
 Most scooters are adjustable in terms of their handlebars and height.
 Find what’s most accurate and comfortable.
 For beginners, closer to the waist height is recommended.

 It’s like riding a bike.
 Be there with them, guide them, and be ready to catch or comfort them when they inevitably fall.
 The important thing to remember is to guide them to perseverance.
 They need to get back up and try again.
-You need to ensure your child is wearing a helmet and protective pads so that they don’t hurt themselves while they’re extremely new to this fun piece of equipment.
+You need to ensure your child is wearing a child safety helmet and kids knee and elbow pads, so they don’t hurt themselves while they’re extremely new to this fun equipment.